LucasMagnum/same-api-project-template/README.md

-This template contains a frontend interface that is connected to an API running on port `4005`, after executing `make run` go to `http://localhost:4000` to interact with the frontend.
+This template contains a frontend interface that is connected to an API running on port `5000`, after executing `make run` go to `http://localhost:3000` to interact with the frontend.

+**Note**: The frontend is simple interface that will only list the records, it was made so one can see the records without calling the API.

 API